 - A Notice of Eligibility is valid for two years from the date it is issued. - 10.12 Forgery and fraud.
 The European Union (Training, Certification and Watchkeeping for Seafarers) Regulations 2014 provides for penalties and fines in respect of forgery relating to certificates of competency and to documents required for the issue of a certificate.
 A prosecution or a fixed penalty may be issued to candidates alleged to have committed an offence under those regulations. - 10.13 Issue of Licence: The result of the oral examination will be entered on the Notice of Admission by the Examiner, Department of Transport.
 To apply for re-examination in the event of failure, the Notice of Admission together with a fresh application is to be made as per paragraph 9.5 and a new Notice of Admission will be issued.
-When the n a ecessary co licence will ourses, oral e xaminations a the candidate. nd all other requirements have been pass sed
+When the necessary courses, oral examinations and all other requirements have been passed a licence will be issued to the candidate.